-Every student pursuing a major in Mathematics, Computer Science, or Statistics is required to complete an SYE, which counts as a one semester course.
+Every student pursuing a major in Mathematics, Computer Science, or Statistics is required to complete an SYE, either within the department or without, which counts as a one semester course.
 (Although it is possible to spread the project out over a full year.)
-Note that students with double majors can fulfill this requirement by taking an SYE in their other major.
-However, most students will complete an SYE within the department, as described below.

 - regular (weekly) meetings with your SYE advisor,